After having ECMO

 Bleeding

-We used strong blood-thinning medicines to allow your blood to run through the ECMO machine.
-You might have bled as a result of this and probably had a blood transfusion (when we gave you blood from someone else).
+We use strong blood-thinning medicines to allow your blood to run through the ECMO machine.
+You might have bled as a result of this, and probably had a blood transfusion (when we gave you blood from someone else).

 Blood transfusion in the UK is very safe.
 You are unlikely to have any permanent problems.
-Staff controlled the bleeding and it's unlikely to happen again.
+Staff control any bleeding and it's unlikely to happen again.

-If you bled into your brain, you might have symptoms of a stroke like weakness on one side of your body.
+If you bled into your brain, you might have symptoms of a stroke, such as weakness on one side of your body.
 This might improve with time.

 Other problems

-When you were on ECMO, you stayed in bed for a long time.
-Although you were on a special bed, you might have damage to an area of skin caused by constant pressure on it (pressure sores).
+When you are on ECMO, you stay in bed for a long time.
+Although you are on a special bed, you might have damage to some skin because of the constant pressure on it (pressure sores).

 Many pressure sores need special dressings, but they usually heal with time.
 Sometimes, people need surgery to treat them.